HeckFinlay/dig-deeper/README.md

 # dig-deeper
 A set of Automator services that use AppleScript to perform various LinkedIn and Glassdoor searches on selected text via the macOS Services menu.
+See Screenshot.jpg for a visual impression.

 Services: